awesome-llm-papers/awesome-llm-papers.github.io/_publications/olsson2022learning.markdown

 citations: 57
 bibkey: olsson2022learning
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2209.11895'}]
-tags: [Training Techniques, Transformer, Attention Mechanism, In-Context Learning, Model Architecture]
+tags: [Model Architecture, Attention Mechanism, Transformer, In-Context Learning, Training Techniques]
 ---
 "Induction heads" are attention heads that implement a simple algorithm to complete token sequences like [A][B] ...
 [A] -> [B].
 In this work, we present